mabdullahamir/fh-qa-techtest/README.md

 - Complete the customer information
 - Verify the Total
 - Validate a successful message on order confirmation
-- Access the sidepanel menu and Log out
+- Access the sidepanel menu and log out

 The automation covers some **negative cases** on [saucedemo.com](https://www.saucedemo.com/):